Estimating a probability mass function with unknown labels: Consistency results

-In this section we prove the consistency of the MLE estimator in the extended model defined in $(\ref{eq:extendedMLE})$, based on a sample from the distribution $P$.
-From our result in Appendix \ref{App:1} we know that there exists an extended MLE.
-Uniqueness is not known; however our results below hold for any extended MLE, and in the sequel we let $\hat{\theta}$ denote {\em any} extended MLE's.
+In this section we prove the consistency of the PML estimator in the extended model defined in $(\ref{eq:extendedMLE})$, based on a sample from the distribution $P$.
+From our result of the previous section we know that there exists a PML.
+Uniqueness is not known; however our results below hold for any PML, and in the sequel we let $\hat{\theta}$ denote {\em any} PML.

 The idea of the proof is to first exhibit a sequence of events $A_n$ for which the $P^{n,\theta}$-probability is large (converges to 1 as $n\to \infty$), and such that for all probabilities $P^{n,\phi}$ such that $\phi$ is an $L_1$-distance $\delta$ away from $\theta$, the $P^{(n,\phi)}$-probability is small (goes to zero as $n\to\infty$).
 This is done in Lemma \ref{lem:1}.